Security Survey Options

 Survey Access

-There are two ways a respondent can enter your survey.
+There are 2 ways a respondent can enter your survey.
 The first is to do so anonymously, by clicking an anonymous link.
 The second is to click an individual link generated just for them (either through emails or personal links).

 - Invitation only: Only respondents sent a personal link or invited over email (with the default individual link) can access the survey.
 No one can enter the survey using the anonymous link or the multiple completes link